JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/ReadMe.md

 So far, we've used the `Free` monad to model effects using `Coproduct`.
 However, this approach is not very extensible because `Coproduct` is the "closed" `Type -> Type` sum type.

+This folder will
+- explain what problem arises by using `Either`/`Coproduct`, the "closed" sum types
-This folder will show how to make these effects more extensible by using `VariantF`, the "open" `Type -> Type` sum type.
-In addition, it will show how to combine `VariantF` and `Free` into an easier type via `Run`.
+- show how to make these effects more extensible by using `Variant`/`VariantF`, the "open" sum types
+- show how to combine `VariantF` and `Free` into a more-readable type via `Run`.